1890 Quincy train wreck

-In 1890 a railway accident occurred in Quincy, Massachusetts that killed 23 people.
+The 1890 Quincy train wreck was a railway accident that occurred on August 19, 1890, in Quincy, Massachusetts, resulting in the deaths of 23 people.
 It was the second major train wreck in the city, following the 1878 accident in Wollaston.
 The accident was caused by a jack that had been left on the track.
 The foreman of the crew that placed the jack on the track was charged with manslaughter, but the trial ended in a hung jury.

 Accident

-At 10:50 AM on August 19, 1890, the Old Colony Railroad's Woods Hole Express, consisting of a locomotive, baggage car, smoking car, Pullman car, and four coaches, departed Woods Hole with 391 passengers.
+At 10:50 a.m. on August 19, 1890, the Old Colony Railroad's Woods Hole Express, consisting of a locomotive, baggage car, smoking car, Pullman car, and four coaches, departed Woods Hole with 391 passengers.
 Its riders were tourists from across the country who had vacationed in Martha's Vineyard and Nantucket.
 It was scheduled to arrive in Boston at 1:10 PM.